 An employee might only initial the checklist without completing the inspection, or address only the items they feel matter.

-Typically, we see “the flying check marks” on the checklist, where an employee checks off all items without taking the time to do the inspection according to the standard process.
+Typically, we see “the flying check marks” on the checklist, where an employee checks off all items without taking the time to inspect according to the standard process.

 What happens when someone on your staff disregards an inspection that affects the safety of your attendees?